 Day 3: Fish River Canyon ( 1 night )

-Ooh, that’s a huge ravine.
-Your first thoughts when you first spy Fish River Canyon.
-You’ll drive for ages along gravel roads but it’s worth it.
-Photos rarely reveal the reality of this massive hole in the ground.
+Next you're off to the impressive Fish River Canyon.
+You’ll drive for ages along gravel roads to get there, but it’s worth it.
+Photos rarely reveal the reality of this massive ravine in the ground.
 The largest canyon in the Southern Hemisphere.

-On the way: Today it’s road trip time.
-Get your snacks in a nice pile next to you.
-See ya later Kalahari.
-Get ready for Fish River Canyon in about 7-8 hours time.
-Approx 440km.
+On the way: Today is all about the journey and leaving the Kalahari, you'll get to Fish River Canyon in about 7-8 hours time.
+It's approximately 440km.
 Your guide will head south via Mariental and Keetmanshoop to the Karas region.
-Ooh, stop Quiver Tree Forest!
-Yup.
-It’s double detour time.
-Detour one.
-The great aloe trees of the Kalahari.
-Technically, they’re plants.
-What?!
-Who decides these things?
+Stop to see the Quiver Tree Forest, the great aloe trees of the Kalahari, although technically, they’re plants.
 They’re normally pretty solitary so it’s very unusual to see this forest of them.
-Detour two.
-5km down the road is Giant’s Playground.
-Another geological phenomenon.
+Then head 5km down the road to Giant’s Playground, another geological phenomenon.
 Namibia sure is packed with them.
-And now it’s time to get back into the car and find the fishy one.

-When you're there: As the second most visited tourist attraction in Namibia, there are lots of excellent viewpoints at Fish River Canyon.
+When you're there: As the second most visited tourist attraction in Namibia (so they say), there are lots of excellent viewpoints at Fish River Canyon.
 It’s big though, so you won’t feel crowded as you appreciate the long, thin, meandering river.
 Look out for the Nama padloper tortoise, endemic to Namibia, they like to hide in the rocks and crevices around the canyon.
 Let your guide take you to a viewpoint to watch the sunset.
 What an end to the day.
 Then enjoy dinner and get some rest as tomorrow your journey continues.

 Fish River Lodge